tiprankstipranks

 Failure to successfully implement or make changes to information systems could disrupt or negatively impact our business.

-In addition to regularly evaluating and making changes and upgrades to our information systems, we have begun to implement since fiscal 2016, a new enterprise resource planning ("ERP") system with the Microsoft Dynamics D365 for Retail platform in order to update our retail systems including point of sale (POS), supply chain, warehouse management, wholesale, and finance.
+In addition to regularly evaluating and making changes and upgrades to our information systems, we recorded a non-cash impairment charge of $4.6 million in fiscal 2025 associated with a change in management's plans to implement a new enterprise resource planning ("ERP") system with the Microsoft Dynamics D365 for Retail platform in order to update our retail systems including point of sale (POS), supply chain, warehouse management, wholesale, and finance.
+We continue to evaluate other ERP alternatives to update such systems.
 While we follow a disciplined methodology when evaluating and making such changes, there can be no assurances that we will successfully implement such changes, that such changes will occur without disruptions to our operations, that the new or upgraded systems will achieve the desired business objectives or that the internal controls will be effective in preventing misstatements in financial reporting.
 Any such disruptions, inadequate internal controls or the failure to successfully implement new or upgraded systems such as those referenced above, could have a material adverse effect on our results of operations and could also affect our reputation, our relationship with customers and our brands.

 Ability to Sell